wenbobao/PPiOS-Rename/README.md

 18. Edit the scheme (or add one) for this new target, renaming the scheme to "Obfuscate Sources".

-19. These changes should be committed at this point, since building the Obfuscate Sources target will change the sources in ways that shouldn't generally be committed.
+19. These changes should be committed to source control at this point, since building the Obfuscate Sources target will change the sources in ways that shouldn't generally be committed.

 When ready to start testing an obfuscated build:

-1. Build using the Build and Analyze scheme, producing the symbols file, symbols.json.
+1. Build using the Build and Analyze scheme, producing the symbols file, `symbols.json`.

-2. Commit or otherwise preserve the symbols.json file.
+2. Commit or otherwise preserve the `symbols.json` file.

 3. Build using the Obfuscate Sources scheme, which applies the renaming to the sources.